About the Species Preservation Initiative

 Did you know that there are around 1 billion sheep in the world, and more than 200 unique breeds?
 Even with all that diversity, Merino sheep make up over 50% of the wool producing sheep world wide.
 The popularity of Merino wool has led to consolidation amongst farmers, leaving many farmers of locally significant and rare heritage breeds at a financial disadvantage.
-In the case of many of the rarer sheeps wools there is simply such little demand that the breeds themselves have become endangered, their numbers dropping into the thousands.
+In the case of many of the rarer sheep's wools there is simply such little demand that the breeds themselves have become endangered, their numbers dropping into the thousands.
 One such breed is Austria’s native Stonesheep (Tiroler Steinschaf), with its estimated Austrian population to be around 4,000 sheep, and 14,000 world wide.
 Learn more about our wool supply chain.

 Our Species Preservation initiative is a joint effort between Stegmann Austria and Stegmann USA designed to support sheep breeders in Tirol and other parts of Europe who breed endangered sheep species.
-We use the wool of rare species such as the Tyrolean Stone Sheep and Shetland Sheep of Scotland to create a unique model that uses only the wool from these sheep, without dying or altering its natural beauty.
+We use the wool of these rare species to create a unique shoe that uses only the uncolored fleece from these sheep, without dying or altering its natural beauty.
 By utilizing these uncommon wools for our production, we can help continue to safeguard and support the sustained breeding of these special sheep.
-The EcoWool Clog line was created to enable us to support these small farmers and rare sheep breeds.
+The Eco Clog line was created to enable us to support these small farmers and rare sheep breeds.
 A note about Alpaca: while the Alpaca wool clog is included in the Eco Clog line, it is not part of our species preservation initiative.

-The Tirolean Stonesheep is one of the oldest still existing sheep species on earth.
+The Stonesheep is one of the oldest still existing sheep species on earth.
 Its origin lies in the Neolithic sheep, an archaic race.
 The sheep have been bred on remote mountain farms for centuries in Tirol for their meat, milk, and wool.
 Their wool was in high demand especially in the 20th century to produce loden cloth.
 Today, the Tirolean Stonesheep is a rare species.
 The estimated Austrian population is around 4,000 sheep, and 14,000 world wide.
-With our Tirolean Stonesheep EcoWool clogs, we support the breeding and preservation of this species.
+With our Tirolean Stonesheep Eco Clogs, we support the breeding and preservation of this species.

 Characteristics: A very robust breed of sheep that is well adapted for the sparse conditions in the alpine mountains.
 Lives in alpine pastures, sometimes higher than 2,500m above sea level